Adoption is a process where you give legal consent for your child to become part of another family on a permanent basis.

 If you’re considering adoption, an adoption social worker can discuss this with you.

-You may consider and decide on adoption at any stage during the pregnancy.
-You do not need to make a final decision until some months after the birth of your baby.
+You may consider and decide on adoption at any stage during your pregnancy.
+You do not need to make a final decision until some months after your baby is born.

 The adoption social worker will support you to explore: